moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 the costate stays on a fixed coadjoint cylinder $h_1^2 + h_2^2 = c$ — the
 Casimir is conserved — while the SR Hamiltonian
 $\mathcal H = \tfrac12(h_1^2 + h_3^2)$ drives it around that cylinder.
-Appendix A3 derives the flow from the PMP.
+Appendix A3 derives the flow from the Pontryagin Maximum Principle (PMP).

 </div><!-- /.l-body -->